 Note: Fifty Essential Climate Variables (ECVs) have been identified for GCOS, which are required to support the work of the United Nations Framework Convention on Climate Change (UNFCCC) and the Inter-governmental Panel on Climate Change (IPCC).
 The ECVs cover the atmospheric, oceanic and terrestrial domains, and all are technically and economically feasible for systematic observation.
 Further information about the ECVs is in the "Implementation Plan for the Global Observing System for Climate in support of the UNFCCC (2010 Update)" (GCOS-138, also identified as WMO-TD/No.1523).

-2.2.3 Vision for WIGOS observing systems
+2.2.3 Vision for WIGOS Observing Systems

 2.2.3.1 Members shall take into account the “Vision for the global observing system in 2025” when planning the evolution of their observing networks.